funnyoldgames/capturezen/README.md

-# capturezen
+# Capture Zen
-Resources for websites using CaptureZen to collect email addresses
+Capture Zen is a simple, stress-free way to capture email leads on your website